Earth Notes: Low-Power Laptop/Server (2007)

 - Turn the screen (backlight) off whenever possible, eg by keeping the lid down.

-- Use appropriate BIOS settings to save power, eg a lower-power less-memory graphics mode if applicable, and/or a permanently-low CPU core voltage [not apparently possible on this laptop].
+- Use appropriate BIOS settings to save power.
+Try a lower-power less-memory graphics mode if applicable, and/or a permanently-low CPU core voltage.
+(Not apparently possible on this laptop.)

 I also need to ensure that the system shuts down safely when battery does run out to avoid losing or corrupting data.